bogste/bogste.ro/content/posts/outcome-based-services--wake‑up-call-executives-no-longer-ignore.md

 However, the past two years or so have shown me that the status quo will not persist for long: with the recent advent of AI permeating all functions and affecting process and service delivery, the trend of adoption of AI Ops will no longer mean excuses for most executives to defer the switch towards outcomes.
 One of the main benefits of AI Ops is that it can create transparency across the organization, showing where the bottlenecks sit in the value chain.
 And it all begins from how procurement exercises the new managed service contracts.

-*Note: This opinion piece was [co-researched](https://copilot.microsoft.com/shares/tasks/Ef63TmXBnayVxwX7r3Bds) and co-edited using Artificial Intelligence.
+*Transparency Note: This opinion piece was [co-researched](https://copilot.microsoft.com/shares/tasks/Ef63TmXBnayVxwX7r3Bds) and [co-edited](https://copilot.microsoft.com/shares/1ECfXDnk6eh1aTGYgUyMN) using artificial intelligence.
 The foundational ideas are my own.*

 ## 1. Introduction: The Managed Services Illusion